Skip to main content

 Routing Architecture

-When you send a request to guardrails.quilr.ai, it automatically routes to the nearest available gateway server based on your geographic location.
-No configuration needed.
+If you use guardrails.quilr.ai, it automatically routes to the nearest available gateway server based on your geographic location.
+For predictable production routing, use a regional endpoint directly.

 Each regional server runs the full QuilrAI pipeline - validation, scanning, transformation, routing, and observability - so there is no functional difference between endpoints.